rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex2.md

-# Exercise 2:Generate SMI maps of the counties of interest for the selected dates
+# Exercise 2: Generate SMI maps of the counties of interest for the selected dates

 Developing Exercise SMI maps...